HomagGroup/HOMAG-Connect/Documentation/Tools/Excel/Readme.md

 The data retrieved from the APIs can be used to create comprehensive reports within Excel.

-## How to use work with Excel templates
+## How to work with Excel templates

 We have created a variety of templates that serve as the basis for creating personalized reports.